 We Have Strong Core Relationships.
-We believe that our long-standing relationships with some of the world's largest financial institutions enhance our role as a liquidity provider.
-These relationships provide access to significant pools of liquidity, which is a key component of attracting new customers and enhancing our role as a provider of liquidity, price discovery and efficient execution.
+We believe that our long-standing relationships with some of the world's largest financial institutions and other clients enhance our role as a service and liquidity provider.
+These relationships provide access to significant pools of liquidity, which is a key component of attracting new customers and enhancing our role as a provider of liquidity, price discovery, efficient execution and strong transaction and customer service.
 These strong relationships also allow us to participate in growth opportunities as these institutions begin to use newer products for risk management and trading.
-In addition, we believe these relationships allow us to sell our current and new products to our customers.
+In addition, we believe these relationships allow us to sell our current and new products to our customers and to cross-sell new products to existing customers.

 We Have a Full Scale, Hybrid Brokerage Platform.
-For many of our products, our hybrid platform allows our customers to trade on a voice, hybrid, or fully electronic basis, regardless of whether the trade is OTC or exchange-based, and to benefit from the experience and market intelligence of our worldwide brokerage network.
+For many of our financial products, our hybrid platform allows our customers to trade on a voice, hybrid, or fully electronic basis, regardless of whether the trade is OTC or exchange-based, and to benefit from the experience and market intelligence of our worldwide brokerage network.

 We Have Proprietary Technology.
-Over the past decade, we have heavily invested in creating and maintaining our infrastructure, technology, and innovations in multiple markets.
-We believe our technology gives us an advantage over our competitors, which more often depend on third party vendors to support their functionality.
-Also, as a result of the eSpeed merger, our technology capabilities are more closely aligned with our brokerage efforts and have been focused on new and emerging screen based market solutions to support our brokers.
+Over the past decade, we have heavily invested in creating and maintaining our financial service infrastructure, technology, and innovations in multiple markets.
+We believe our technology gives us an advantage over our competitors, who more often depend on third party vendors to support their functionality.
+Our technology capabilities are closely aligned with our brokerage efforts and are focused on new and emerging screen-based market solutions to support our brokers.
 Finally, our technology, unlike that of many of our competitors, is generally designed and developed in-house, and is thus tailored to specifically suit the needs of our brokers and clients.

 We Provide Quality Software, Market Data and Analytics Products.
 Our leading position and liquidity in brokerage markets allow us to provide our customers with high quality, market data and analytics products.
 In addition, our proprietary software leverages our global infrastructure, software and systems, portfolio of intellectual property and electronic trading expertise to provide customers with electronic marketplaces, exchanges and real-time auctions to enhance securities issuance and to customize trading interfaces.
+We also provide commercial real estate research, data and consulting services.
 Our ability to offer these products not only helps support our leadership position in several key markets but also provides us with a stable source of non-brokerage revenues.